This Cajun Burgers recipe is a guest post and recipe by Denise Hall, from her days with Fit Fare.

 - tomato, sliced

-- 2 Tbsp vegan or regular mayonnaise (I like low-fat Blue Plate brand)
+- 2 tablespoons vegan or regular mayonnaise (I like low-fat Blue Plate brand)

-- 2 Tbsp creole mustard (I like Zatarain’s brand)
+- 2 tablespoons creole mustard (I like Zatarain’s brand)

 - dash Worcestershire sauce (ensure it is gluten-free or meets your allergen needs)